pivotal/docs-tap/workloads/spec-reference.md

 </table>

 > **Note** `--service-account` flag sets the `spec.serviceAccountName` key in
-> the Workload object.
+> the workload object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.

 For information about